DrBlury/Event-Driven-Service-Example/src/pkg/api/README.md

 ### Responder

 `Responder` wraps common HTTP tasks such as rendering JSON, decoding request bodies, and emitting structured error payloads.
-Errors are enriched with a UUID, category, timestamp, and log metadata so they remain traceable across systems.
+Errors are enriched with a ULID, category, timestamp, and log metadata so they remain traceable across systems.
 `WithStatusMetadata` lets you override the logging level or error labels for individual HTTP status codes.